-We then apply the ansatz (\ref{time_evol_unitary}) with the optimized $t_i,t_i'$ on the whole lattice, in place of the previous analytic expression, and quantitatively assess its performance.
-We compute the normalized 2-norm error (by the 2-norm of the identity matrix with the same dimensions) between the optimized unitaries and the exact time evolution operator for systems of increasing size.
-Fig \ref{fig:optimized parameters} shows this comparison for both two- and three-plaquette systems across a range of effective field strengths $V$.
+We then apply the ansatz (Eq.~\ref{time_evol_unitary}) with the optimized $t_i,t_i'$ on the whole lattice, in place of the previous analytic expression, and quantitatively assess its performance.
+We again compute the normalized 2-norm error between the optimized unitaries and the exact time evolution operator for systems of increasing size.
+Fig.~\ref{fig:optimized parameters} shows this comparison for both two- and three-plaquette systems across a range of effective field strengths $V$.
 For the 6-plaquette simulations, we are not able to compute the 2-norm error, due to the large size of the unitary operators.
-We instead show in Fig.~\ref{fig:optimized parameters} \textbf{b} that the optimized unitary yields a modest but consistent enhancement in the correlation-function accuracy, relative to the analytical parameters.
+We instead show in Fig.~\ref{fig:optimized parameters}\textbf{b} that the optimized unitary yields a modest but consistent enhancement in the correlation-function accuracy, relative to the analytical parameters.
 The improved agreement is consistent with accounting for some higher-order corrections in $H_K$ and $H_V$, as expected from the T-junction analysis, providing an enhanced ansatz for use on the quantum computer.